critterandguitari/Organelle_Manual/manual.md

 ## WAIT AM I IN THE RIGHT PLACE?

- Before we get started, please note that this version of the Organelle manual is for hardware units running version 3.1 (v3.1) or later of the Organelle OS.
-You can check your OS version number from the Info menu item in the SYSTEM menu (see [Chapter 3](#3)).
+Before we get started, please note that this manual is for the original Organelle 1, without a built-in speaker and battery power.
+Visit [this page](https://www.critterandguitari.com/manual?m=Organelle_M_Manual) if you are looking for the manual for the Organelle M.

-If your hardware unit is running a version earlier than v3.1, you should update your Organelle OS.
-You can download the update patch [here](http://thepeacetreaty.org/organelle/patches/UpdateOS-3.1.zip).
+This manual is for OS version 4.0.
+You can check your OS version number from the Info menu item in the SYSTEM menu.
+If your hardware unit is running a version earlier than v4.0, see Chapter 7 for information on updating your Organelle OS.

-> **NOTE:** If your hardware unit is running an operating system earlier than v2.1, you will need to update to v2.1 first.
-The update patch is available from the [Organelle patch repository (organelle.io)](http://organelle.io/), along with all the other Critter & Guitari patches.
-If you don't update to v3.1, be sure to mind any notes about a patch's friendliness with software earlier than v3.1.

 ------------------------------------------------------------------------
 ### Package Manifest